 From Italy to Sevastopol

-By the time of the tragedy, it was the last battleship in the domestic naval forces.
+At the time of the tragedy, it was the last battleship in the domestic naval forces.
 Ships of the "Sevastopol" type had already completed their service by that time.

-Technical Description of the Ship
+Technical description of the ship

-Night Catastrophe
+Night catastrophe

 The tragedy occurred around midnight.
 A powerful explosion rang out under the ship's bottom.
 In a matter of minutes, the battleship sustained critical damage, and after a few hours, despite attempts to save the ship, it capsized and sank.

-The ship ended up in the dock of history not only as a military symbol but also as an object of analysis of a large-scale rescue operation.
+The ship ended up in the dock of history not only as a military symbol, but also as an object of analysis of a large-scale rescue operation.
 Many sailors remained at their posts until the last, following regulations and maintaining order.

-Versions of the Ship's Demise
+Versions of the ship's sinking

 The causes of the sinking remain a subject of discussion.
 The main versions are: